Andreas1593/CS50/README.md

 <br>
 <br>
 All Labs and Problem Sets from CS50x 2021, including description and code, that I have worked on are published on the branches of this repository.
 This is just for informational purposes to illustrate what I learned during the course.

+The code is deliberately not optimized, it reflects my progress from that time.